STUDENTS Policy

 Student Attendance

-believes that regular attendance is essential to achieving success in
+that regular attendance is essential to achieving success in school.

-and shared responsibilities among parents, students, teachers and school.
+responsibilities among parents, students, teachers and school.
+As

 increasingly assume responsibility for regular attendance.
 However,